Boat builders build, repair, and sometimes design boats and their interiors. This can include furnishings, engines, electrics and plumbing.

 There are no specific secondary education requirements for this job.
 Construction and mechanical technologies, design and visual communication, maths and physics at NCEA Level 1 are useful.

-For Year 12 and 13 students, the School to Work programme is a good way to gain industry experience.
+For Year 12 and 13 students, the Launch it, School to Work programme is a good way to gain industry experience.
 This programme may help you gain an apprenticeship, but doesn't reduce the amount of time it takes to complete it.

 Boat builders need to be: